How to Start a Balcony Vegetable Garden

 • Clay or Terracotta: These classic beauties offer breathability, which is fantastic for root health.
 Just remember, they can be heavy and dry out more quickly.

 • Fabric Pots: Fabric pots promote air pruning and excellent drainage, making overwatering worries a thing of the past.
-Fabric pots are my favorites!
+Fabric pots are my personal favorites!

-Let's not forget about the importance of drainage.
+Don’t forget about the importance of drainage.
 No matter how much your plants love water, they don't want to sit in it.

 Good drainage is the secret sauce to avoiding the dreaded root rot.
 So, when choosing your containers, make sure there are enough holes at the bottom, or get creative and drill some yourself.